juclesaint17/data-collection-pipeline487/README.md

 Inside the main.py file, we import the Scrapper class from the utils folder and assign it to a variable call target, and call the accept_cookies() method from the Scrapper class to test the functionality of each method inside the class.

 ## Milestone 4:
-In this milestone we create and define functions tor retrieve products data and images from a single details page.As each page of Ikea website contains multiple webpages links for each product,we define a function to loop over all the links of the page and collect data and images for all the products available for the page.
+In this milestone we create and define functions to retrieve products data and images from a single details page.As each page of Ikea website contains multiple webpages links for each product,we define a function to loop over all the links of the page and collect data and images for all the products available for the page.
 The function below download images from the pages and store them in a file.